 You do not need to sterilize bottles in the U.S. – the water is safe!
 Wash bottles as you would wash any dish.
 Dishwashers do not sterilize the bottles.
 Bottle-fed babies may feed less often, from every two to four hours.

 All babies need to be burped with feedings.
 Burping improves comfort and reduces spitting up by getting rid of air swallowed when the baby gulps down food.
 Babies need no solid foods until at least 4 months of age.
 Until then, they are unable to digest any foods beside milk.
 Never give honey to babies under one year of age because the impurities can cause paralysis.
 Never give “tonics” to children without discussing it with your doctor first.
 Some of these home remedies can contain very dangerous levels of lead or other toxins.

 3. POTTY FACTS

 Breastfed babies can have a stool with every feeding.
 It is usually watery with seedy-looking yellow components.
 Formula-fed babies tend to have more solid stool.
 Bottle-fed babies have one to four formed or soft stools daily.
 Babies should have at least six wet diapers a day.
 Modern diapers are absorbent, so you may need to press on them or weight them to detect the urine.
 If the baby is not having at least one stool daily, or is straining to have a bowel movement, increase their formula or water intake.

 4. SKIN AND UMBILICAL CORD CARE

-Diaper rashes may be treated by applying a combination of 1% hydrocortisone cream combined with an anti-fungal cream.
+Diaper rashes may be treated by applying a combination of 1% hydrocortisone cream and an anti-fungal cream.
 Anti-fungal creams such as clotrimazole (Gyne-Lotrimin) or miconazole (Monistat) are similarly used to treat vaginal yeast infections for women.
 These creams are available without a prescription at most pharmacies and supermarkets.
-Apply this combination to your baby twice a day for five to seven days is usually sufficient.
-If the rash does not resolve or gets worse despite this treatment, then by all means call the doctor.
+Apply this combination to your baby twice a day for five to seven days.
+If the rash does not subside, or gets worse despite treatment, give your physician a call.